Academy for Women Entrepreneurs 2023

-U.S. Embassy Malta’s Specific Notice for Statements of Interest on Academy for Women Entrepreneurs 2022:
+U.S. Embassy Malta’s Call for Statements of Interest from Local Partners to Implement the Academy for Women Entrepreneurs 2023:

-The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) launched the Academy for Women Entrepreneurs (AWE) in 2019 (https://eca.state.gov/awe), a program and an educational opportunity that provides prospective women entrepreneurs and early-stage business owners with the skills, resources, and networks needed to start and scale successful businesses.
+The U.S. Department of State’s Bureau of Educational and Cultural Affairs (ECA) launched the Academy for Women Entrepreneurs (AWE) in 2019 (https://eca.state.gov/awe), a program and educational opportunity that provides women entrepreneurs and early-stage business owners with the knowledge, networks, and access needed to start and scale successful businesses.

-Through AWE, emerging businesswomen participate in a facilitated Massive Open Online Course (MOOC) for entrepreneurship and business skills training, supplemented with localized content as well as networking and mentorship opportunities.
-One MOOC that AWE utilizes is DreamBuilder (https://dreambuilder.org/), which comprises thirteen online modules covering the basics of starting a business and includes relevant topic areas, such as marketing, finance, and accounting (https://dreambuilder.org/programs/).
-The course also includes testimonials from successful entrepreneurs who share their challenges and lessons learned from starting a business.
+Through AWE, emerging businesswomen participate in facilitated online entrepreneurship and business skills training, supplemented with in-person localized content and networking and mentorship opportunities.
+AWE utilizes DreamBuilder (https://dreambuilder.org/), which comprises thirteen online modules that cover the basics of starting a business.
+It includes relevant topic areas, such as marketing, finance, and accounting (https://dreambuilder.org/programs/).
+The course includes testimonials from successful entrepreneurs, who share their challenges and lessons-learned from starting a business.
 DreamBuilder was created through a partnership between Arizona State University’s Thunderbird School of Global Management and global copper mining company Freeport-McMoRan.

-– To provide women entrepreneurs with the skills and resources needed to start and scale successful businesses through U.S-style online training with local guided facilitation.
+– To provide women entrepreneurs with the knowledge, skills, and access needed to start and scale successful businesses through U.S-style online training with locally guided facilitation.

 – To foster networks that support the participants’ access to peer-to-peer mentorship, business partners, and scaling opportunities with businesses in the region.

-- By November 8, 2021, interested parties submit Statement of Interest to U.S. Embassy Malta: firstname.lastname@example.org.
+- By 12:00 (noon) on November 21, 2022, interested parties submit a Statement of Interest to U.S. Embassy Malta via email to email@example.com.

-- In November/December, U.S. Embassies and Consulates in 75+ countries submit AWE 2022 program proposals and budgets to ECA.
+- In December, U.S. Embassies and Consulates in 75+ countries submit AWE 2023 program proposals and budgets to ECA.

-- ECA evaluates proposals and budgets, communicating funding approval to U.S. Embassies and Consulates by January 31, 2022.
+- ECA evaluates proposals and budgets, communicating funding approval to U.S. Embassies and Consulates in February 2023.

 - ECA trains U.S. Embassy and Consulate representatives and AWE implementers and facilitators, including through best practices and guidance on recruiting AWE participants.

-- Teams finalize their AWE 2022 implementation plans and recruit women participants.
+- Teams finalize their implementation plans and recruit women participants.

 - AWE participants graduate.

-- ECA collects monitoring and evaluation data from S. Embassies and Consulates, implementing partners, and facilitators.
+- ECA collects monitoring and evaluation data from S. Embassies and Consulates, implementing partners.

 What is U.S. Embassy Malta looking for?

-We are seeking an implementing partner (university, NGO, incubator, etc.) to support AWE in Malta from development through graduation.
-This implementing partner will develop the AWE in Malta 2022 program, including identifying 15 to 30 prospective women entrepreneurs and early-stage business owners who will receive the AWE training and the facilitators who will guide these participants through the DreamBuilder coursework and deliver localized training.
+We are seeking an implementing partner (university, NGO, incubator, etc.) to support AWE from development through graduation.
+This implementing partner will develop the AWE in Malta 2023 program, including identifying 30 or more women entrepreneurs and early-stage business owners who will participate in the AWE program and facilitators who will guide these participants through the DreamBuilder coursework and deliver localized training and activities.
 Facilitators should understand the local entrepreneurial environment and supplement the course as discussion leaders and guides.
 Participants should be women aged approximately 25 or over who are aspiring to start a business or who have recently started a business.
 They must commit to the entire course of training.
-The implementing partner will serve as a liaison with the embassy and AWE stakeholders, leading implementation, facilitating communication with all participants, encouraging the successful completion of the program by participants, monitoring and reporting on progress, promoting the program with the public, and amplifying the core goals of the initiative and the U.S. Embassy in supporting women, private enterprise, and economic prosperity in Malta.
+The implementing partner will serve as a liaison with U.S. Embassy Malta and AWE stakeholders, leading implementation, facilitating communication with the participants, encouraging their successful completion of the program, monitoring and reporting on progress, promoting the program with the public, and amplifying the core goals of the initiative in supporting women and economic prosperity in Malta.

 What we need to know from you for you to be considered as implementing partner: